 Robert Lewandowski set a new Bundesliga single-season goals record in 2020/21, scoring 41 goals in the campaign to surpass Gerd Müller's 49-year-old record of 40.
 Can he beat his own record?

-The Bundesliga and European champions opened the 2020/21 Bundesliga season with an 8-0 thrashing of Schalke with Lewandowski opening his account for the season.
+The Bundesliga and European champions opened the 2020/21 campaign with an 8-0 thrashing of Schalke, with Lewandowski opening his account for the season.
 The following week was less impressive for him and for Bayern: no goals and a disappointing 4-1 defeat to Hoffenheim.
 He had to wait until the third matchday to find his rhythm for the season – scoring all four of Bayern’s goals as they beat Hertha Berlin 4-3.
 The next week, a brace at Arminia Bielefeld preceded an incredible hat-trick against Eintracht Frankfurt.
 After five matches, Lewandowski already had ten goals to his name, and the chase of Müller’s goal record was on.

 Watch: Lewandowski's 41 goals for Bayern Munich in 2020/21